Tips using Git

 Caveats

-git hooks are shared by default when someone clone
+git hooks are shared by default when someone clone a repository, so be careful

 and ensure all users set them up.